David Garrett: Career

 Garrett received his first Stradivarius violin at the age of 11, courtesy of German president Richard von Weizsäcker, after having performed for him.
-At the age of 13, Garrett recorded two CDs, appeared on German and Dutch television, and gave a concert in the residence of the President of Germany, the Villa Hammerschmidt, at Dr. von Weizsäcker's personal invitation.
-He was offered the use of the famous Stradivarius "San Lorenzo", which is among the best instruments of Antonio Stradivari's "golden period".
+At the age of 13, Garrett recorded two CDs, appeared on German and Dutch television, and gave a concert in the residence of the President of Germany, the Villa Hammerschmidt.
+At that age, he was offered the use of the famous Stradivarius "San Lorenzo", which is among the best instruments of Antonio Stradivari's "golden period".

-He eventually purchased his own, made in 1772 by Giovanni Guadagnini, a student of Stradavari.
+He eventually purchased his own violin, made in 1772 by Giovanni Guadagnini, a student of Stradivari.
 However, after a 2008 performance, he fell, landing on the violin which was strapped to his back and damaging it severely.
-Although he was able to get it repaired, he purchased a Stradavari soon afterward.
+Although he was able to get it repaired, he purchased a Stradivari soon afterward.

 At the age of 13, as the youngest soloist ever, Garrett signed an exclusive contract with Deutsche Grammophon.
-In April 1997, age 16, he played with the Munich Philharmonic Orchestra under the direction of Zubin Mehta in Delhi and Mumbai in concerts marking the 50th anniversary of India's Independence.
+In April 1997, aged 16, he played with the Munich Philharmonic Orchestra under the direction of Zubin Mehta in Delhi and Mumbai in concerts marking the 50th anniversary of India's Independence.

 Two years later, Garrett played with the Berlin Radio Symphony Orchestra under the direction of Rafael Frühbeck de Burgos, and was hailed by critics.
 This led to an invitation to perform at Expo 2000 in Hanover.
 At the age of 21, he was invited to perform at the BBC Proms.

 While studying at Juilliard, Garrett supplemented his income by working as a model.